AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Customer group prices
 * Catalog rule prices

-Once you opt in to using the new pricing feed, you can contact [Support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html) to undo it.
+Once you opt in to using the new pricing feed, you can contact [Support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html) to help you undo it.

 New feeds should be manually synced with the `resync` [CLI command](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/data-services/catalog-sync.html#resynccmdline).
 Otherwise, the data gets refreshed in the standard sync process.
 Get more infomation about the [Catalog Service](../landing/catalog-sync.md) process.